CodingTrain/website-archive/_CodingChallenges/02-mengersponge.md

 ---

-In this Coding Challenge, I attempt to code the Menger Sponge (fractals) using Processing.
+In this coding challenge, I attempt to code the Menger Sponge (fractals) using Processing.